 Necklaces will likely be taken out of boxes, so they should have identifying tags on their chains.

-- All things will get handled a little bit, so think about ways to protect your items and labeling.
+- All things will get handled a little bit, so consider if you need to offer them some extra protection.
 Art prints do best with a firm backing board.
 You can usually find biodegradable sleeves for cards and prints and such if you’d like to avoid plastic packaging.

 - Scented items can be OVERWHELMING when they are here in quantity.
 Consider using packaging that can be opened or closed closed, or give me a sample of each item with the rest in giftable packaging.